Search by Provider Name

 VETERAN RESOURCE CENTER

 Offers emergency services including food pantry, a temporary mailing address, telephone and computer use, and limited bedding and hygiene items.
-Has a Veteran Outreach Event that provides lunch, homeless screenings, resources, and networking.

 601 N Grape Street